 2) verification of residency; 3) identification of need; 4) birth certificate (supporting documents); 5) Social Security Card (supporting documents); 6) Income verification (supporting documents).
 To be eligible the applicant must fully meet each of the eligibility conditions in this Policy.
 The Auditors randomly selected 60 participant files selected to test eligibility and recalculate benefits in accordance with the policy, including samples from Navajo Family Assistance Services (NFAFS) and samples from Department of Family Services (DFS).
 Out of the 60 samples.
-The Auditors noted the following exceptions: 3 participants out of 35 samples of DFS were noted not having certificate of Indian Blood on file; 10 participants out of 35 samples of DFS did not have proof of residence in the Navajo Nation; 16 participants out of 35 samples of DFS did not have support for identification of needs on file (e.g., verification of court-order voluntary placement agreement/guardian agreement); 6 participants out of 35 samples of DFS did not have application form on file.
+The Auditors noted the following exceptions: 3 participants out of 35 samples of DFS were noted not having certificate of Indian Blood on file; 10 participants out of 35 samples of DFS did not have support for identification of needs on file (e.g., verification of court-order voluntary placement agreement/guardian agreement); 6 participants out of 35 samples of DFS did not have application form on file.